 |Product Code||Laser Module Dia.||Color, λ(nm)||Model||Laser Power||Laser Pattern|

-IR Laser Module, Infrared Laser Module: Infrared laser modules from 780nm to 980nm infrared laser module and IR laser line module.
+IR Laser Module, Infrared Laser Module: Infrared laser modules, also known as IR laser modules across 780nm to 980nm.

-Laser Line Module, Laser Line Generator: Laser line modules from RGB line laser module to infrared laser line span angles.
+Laser Line Module, Laser Line Generator: Laser line modules cover RGB line laser module, infrared laser line modules as well as uniform line laser module (prepared by Powell Lens).

-Other Laser Module and DOE Laser Pattern Module: Except for the standard laser modules listed, we also have VCSEL laser diode base laser module, DOE laser-pattern module, and custom laser modules for laser sensing, high power laser, IR illumination, and laser heater applications.
-You can visit Custom Laser Modules Inquiry to review the introduction and requirements options.
-Please not hesitate to contact us.
+Other Laser Module and DOE Laser Pattern Module: Besides of listed standard laser modules, we also have VCSEL laser diode module, DOE laser-pattern module, custom laser modules.
+Visit our Custom Laser Module page to review available customization options.
+If you need any further support, do not hesitate to contact us.

 Laser safety is the safe design, use and implementation of lasers to minimize the risk of laser accidents, especially those involving eye injuries.
 Laser are now divided into Class 1, Class 1M, Class 2, Class 2M, Class 3R(3A), Class 3B, Class 4.
 In USA it is considered that Class 1 to Class 3R(3A) lasers are safe for consumers, while the EU requires lasers to be Class 1, Class 2, Class 1M, Class 2M for consumers products.